Freeway Insurance: Operations

 Freeway predominantly sells within the non-standard auto insurance market.
 As of 2020, it sells home owners and renter’s insurance, health insurance, and motorcycle insurance.
 Freeway Insurance also provides insurance to high-risk drivers with poor driving records.
 There are 503 Freeway Insurance locations in the United States, with retail offices in 22 states.

 Since 2008, Freeway Insurance has operated in English and Spanish, and nearly 50% of its customers identify themselves as Hispanic or Latino.
 Freeway reports that nearly 70 percent of their insurance agents are multilingual.
 Freeway predominantly sells within the non-standard auto insurance market.

 In 2021, Freeway Insurance announced they would begin offering franchise opportunities to further develop their retail locations in the United States.

 Sponsorships

 In 2021, Freeway Insurance began a motorsports sponsorship with a partnership with Trackhouse Racing and NASCAR driver Daniel Suárez.
 In February 2022, Freeway Insurance announced it would be the primary sponsor of Daniel Suárez for five events during the 2022 NASCAR Cup Series.

-Freeway Insurance has also been an official partner of the LA Galaxy Major League Soccer team since 2021.
+Freeway Insurance has also been an official partner of the LA Galaxy Major League Soccer team since 2021, and a Premier Partner for NASCAR since 2025.